Karanm5/understanding-Data/README.md

 ## Methodology
 ### Exploratory Data Analysis And Pre-processing
-In this instance, the main objective is to clean the raw dataset and make it uniform throughout with primary focus on feature cluster.
+In this instance, the main objective is to clean the raw dataset and make it uniform throughout with primary focus on feature cluster.
 Before pre-processing, split the dataset into training and testing with 80-20 percent split.
 Perform cleaning task on the training part which consist features only.
 **Missing value:** Value like Na or NaN in dataset.
 It is extremely important to detect such value and handle in such a way that it did not affect the dataset.
 There are 12165 NaN values and to rectify this issue, use Kmeans method.